Little Islands Team

 Inspired from a conversation with Les regarding methods to stimulate communication with people living with dementia, the LifeHouse and Little Islands was born.

-April is an experienced creative designer, bringing 29 years of interior design to Little Islands.
+April is an experienced creative designer, bringing over 30 years of interior design to Little Islands.

 Over the years she has designed and developed dementia friendly interiors and she delights in the pleasure and joy of how these environments drastically bring quality of life to people living with dementia.